raceychan/lihil/README.md

 lihil is ASGI compatible, you can run it with an ASGI server, such as uvicorn

-start a server, default to port 8000
+start a server with `app.py`, default to port 8000

 ```bash
 uvicorn app:lhl